Are you getting married on the beach in the Riviera Maya, Mexico?

-You are getting married on the beach in the Riviera Maya, Mexico.
 The sun hangs low in the sky, casting a golden sparkle on the turquoise water.
 A warm, gentle breeze blows as you and your Love exchange vows to stand together through life, witnessed by friends and family, tanned and teary-eyed, in the soft ivory sand around you.

 The good news is that with a little careful planning, you can prevent your dream destination wedding from ending up as a total nightmare!
 So what should a beach bride consider when planning a beach wedding in Mexico?

-Skip the Cinderella ball gown.
+Skip the Cinderella ball gown

-Nix the heels.
+Nix the heels

 Download our FREE Ultimate Guide To Getting Married In the Riviera Maya

-Ditch the veil and consider an updo.
+Ditch the veil and consider an updo

-Ix-Nay the penguin suits.
+Ix-Nay the penguin suits

-I have been witness to more than my fair share of destination brides who held firmly to their vision of her man in a tux, or similar dark suit, and while that might be fine in a chapel, it is simply a no-no in tropical climates.
+I have been witness to more than my fair share of destination brides who held firmly to their vision of her man in a tux, or similar dark suit.
+While that might be fine in some environments, it is simply a no-no in tropical climates.

 Now move on to part two in this series; keeping your guests happy and comfortable during the ceremony.
-(This is big one!)
+(This is a big one!)